amita-kapoor/Advance_Lane_Detection/Readme.md

 The pipeline works well for the simple and hard project video, but not so well on harder project video, the sharp curves in it make the task difficult.

+To make it more robust We need an algorithm which can detect edges/lanes even at sharp angles.
+McCall, J. C., & Trivedi, M. M. (2006) in there paper [Video-based lane estimation and tracking for driver assistance: survey, system, and evaluation.](http://escholarship.org/uc/item/1bg5f8qd) proposed Steerable filters, we can try them.
+Instead of straight line detection we can have a polynomial of second degree fit for lane detection.